sabbir-delowar/ml-rf-lulc/README.md

 ## Notes

 - Large GeoTIFF files are **excluded from the repo** due to GitHub limits; download or generate using scripts.
-- NoData areas outside the study area are masked and shown as white/transparent.
 - Future work includes automating the entire pipeline and expanding to other regions.

 ---